mfem/web/src/examples.md

 ##NURBS Example 24: Mixed finite element spaces
 <img class="floatright" src="../img/examples/ex24.png">

-The problem solved in this example is the same as [ex24](#ex24), but NURBS-based elements are also supported.
+The problem solved in this example is the same as [Example 24](#ex24), but NURBS-based elements are also supported.

 This example code illustrates usage of mixed finite element spaces, with three variants: